Guseyn/cutie-assert/README.md

 # cutie-assert
-Cutie extension for assert module in Node
+Cutie extension for assert module in Node.